RECOVERY

 Complete Rest Days:

 These are days where you do nothing physically demanding.
-No gym.
-No long walks.
-No “active recovery” yoga that turns into a 90-minute vinyasa flow.
-Just rest.
+Rest.
 Sleep.
-Eat.
+Eat well.
 Live your life.

 I recommend at least one complete rest day per week for beginners, and potentially two if you’re training 4+ days a week.
 Use this day to meal prep, organize your training log, or do literally anything that doesn’t involve physical stress.